Four U.S. senators seek to bar military aid to Syrian rebels

-The bill would prevent the Department of Defense and U.S. intelligence agencies from using any funds to support military, paramilitary or covert operations in Syria, directly or indirectly.
+Introduced as Obama's administration pushes Congress to support its plan to arm the Syrian opposition, the bill would bar the Department of Defense and U.S. intelligence agencies from using any funds to support military, paramilitary or covert operations in Syria, directly or indirectly.

 "The president's unilateral decision to arm Syrian rebels is incredibly disturbing, considering what little we know about whom we are arming," Paul said in a statement.

-Other lawmakers argued it was in the U.S. national security interest to get more involved in Syria.

-"This is about looking at the possibility of a failed state in which terrorist actors already present within Syria in this fight can launch attacks against our allies, and potentially against the United States," Democrat Robert Menendez of New Jersey, chairman of the Senate Foreign Relations Committee, told reporters.

-After months of equivocating, Obama decided a week ago to provide military aid to rebels trying to overthrow Syrian President Bashar al-Assad, citing Assad's government's use chemical weapons in the two-year-long conflict.
+After months of equivocating, Obama decided a week ago to provide military aid to the forces trying to overthrow Syrian President Bashar al-Assad, having obtained proof that Assad's government had used chemical weapons in the two-year-long conflict.

 The administration has since been working to win more support in Congress for the plan.
-Secretary of State John Kerry, a former senator, has been on Capitol Hill at least twice this week to make the administration's case to lawmakers.
+Secretary of State John Kerry has been on Capitol Hill at least twice this week briefing members of the House of Representatives on Syria.

-On Tuesday he had a classified briefing for House of Representatives leaders from both parties and committee chairmen.
+On Tuesday, he and other officials had a classified briefing for leaders from both parties and committee chairmen from the House of Representatives.

-On Thursday Kerry conducted at least three briefings: one for the House Intelligence Committee, a second for the Senate Foreign Relations Committee and a third for other senators.
+On Thursday, Kerry and other officials briefed members of the House intelligence committee and the Senate Foreign Relations Committee.

-Many members of Congress, particularly in the Republican-controlled House, remain deeply sceptical about plans to arm the rebels, questioning the cost when other programs are being cut and worrying that U.S. weapons could fall into the wrong hands.
+Many members of Congress, particularly in the Republican-controlled House, remain deeply sceptical about plans to arm the rebels, questioning the cost when other programs are being cut and raising concerns about the risk of U.S. weapons falling into the wrong hands.

 Others have been pushing for military aid for months, with some senators in particular denouncing Obama for his failure to intervene in a conflict in which more than 90,000 people have been killed.

-Last month the Senate Foreign Relations Committee voted 15-3 in favour of a bill to provide lethal aid to the Syrian opposition.
-That measure has not yet gone to the full Senate for a vote.
+The Senate Foreign Relations Committee voted 15-3 on May 21 for a bill to provide lethal aid to the Syrian opposition.
+That measure has not gone to the full Senate for a vote.

 Paul, Murphy and Udall were the three members of the foreign relations panel who voted against that bill.